LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 Structured content needs to be enabled by your LivePerson Account Manager.
 No further configuration is needed on the client side.

-A brand that is looking to add the Survey Bot to its ranks should consider the following:

-* The Survey Bot is available for Web messaging and In-app messaging only.
-* SMS, Facebook, LINE and other sources will be supported starting 9.30.18.
+Post conversation survey bot is available on the following channels:

+Web messaging and in-app messaging, Twilio SMS, Facebook and LINE

 ## How to create a survey using the Bot Studio